 Poster presentations are not very common in the humanities and ask participants to visually display their ideas as either an outline of findings, an essay of several pages length, or, preferably, charts, graphs, artwork, or photographic images.

-Depending on the conference, acceptance rates of proposals might range from about ten percent to almost one hundred percent of submissions.
-Accordingly, you will receive some rejections to your submissions in the course of your career, which, in contrast to book proposals or fellowship applications, do not come with an explanation for this rejection.
+Depending on the conference, acceptance rates of proposals might range from about 10 percent to almost 100 hundred percent of submissions.
+Accordingly, you will receive some rejections to your submissions in the course of your career, which, in contrast to book proposals or fellowship applications, do not come with an explanation for the rejection.

-These are the most common pitfalls that you might need to improve on for future proposals:
+There are common pitfalls that you might need to improve on for future proposals.

 The proposal does not reflect your enthusiasm and persuasiveness, which usually goes hand in hand with hastily written, simply worded proposals.
 Generally, the better your research has been, the more familiar you are with the subject and the more smoothly your proposal will come together.

-Similarly, a lack of detail and focus as well as a topic that is too broad can harm your chances of being accepted to a conference.
+Similarly, proposing a topic that is too broad, can harm your chances of being accepted to a conference.
+Be sure to have a clear focus in your proposal.
 Usually, this can be avoided by more advanced research to determine what has already been done, especially if the proposal is judged by an important scholar in the field.
-I would further recommend checking the names of keynote speakers and other attendees of note to avoid repeating known information or focusing your proposal.
+Check the names of keynote speakers and other attendees of note to avoid repeating known information or not focusing your proposal.